cs1302uga/cs1302-ce31/README.md

    1. **Before running,** guess which algorithm you think will win.
 Note which algorithm you think will be able to sort our users the fastest (total time estimate).

-   1. Once your code code compiles and runs, **run it a three times** and complete a table similar to the following in your notes:
+   1. Once your code code compiles and runs, **run it three times** and complete both tables below in your notes (title the table **750 users -- 1ms delay -- big comparator**):

       | Algo      | Runtime 1 | Runtime 2 | Runtime 3 |
       |-----------|-----------|-----------|-----------|